 "Hi all, my name is Maarten Haan.
 I am 35 years old, born and raised in the Netherlands.
 By day I am a communications advisor.
 I discovered strength training when I was 19.
 After 15 years of dedicated training I was looking for a new challenge, so I decide I wanted to learn a new sport.
 My girlfriend Jennifer (also a weightlifter/volunteer) introduced me to Olympic weightlifting.
 When my technique has become decent and my body has finished adjusting to this new sport I am looking to test my skills as a masters athlete.
 Until then I will support my friends at North West Weightlifting in making this event memorable for everyone.
 I am looking forward to seeing you all!"

 "Hi, I am Lonneke.
-I started weightlifting six years ago and since four years I am a competitive weightlifter.
-I competed in two European mastes championships.
+I started weightlifting seven years ago and since five years I have been a competitive weightlifter.
+I competed in two European masters championships.
 In 2018 in Budapest I won a bronze medal and in 2019 in Rovaniemi I won the gold medal.
 I like masters weightlifting because of the atmosphere, the vibe and the athletes.
 I have a lot of experience in organizing competitions and big events (in crossfit, volleybal, tennis, etc.).
-I will use my experience to help making the European masters championships in Alkmaar a pleasant and well organised tournament.
-The members of the organizing team know eachother very well and there is a good vibe.
+I will use my experience to help make the European masters championships in Alkmaar a pleasant and well organised tournament.
+I am a CCPS registered nurse and I have been asked to work in the medical team.
+Together with a doctor and two first aid helpers we will take care of the health of the athletes.
+The members of the organizing team know each other very well and there is a good vibe.
 This will help to make the championship an unforgettable experience for all participants.